YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The important part is understanding why.

-Because not every visible scalp means a poor result.
+Not every visible scalp means a poor result.

-And not every transplanted hairline that looks “full” in one clinic photo is actually a well-planned or natural result, either.
+And not every transplanted hairline that looks “full” in one clinic photo is actually a well planned or natural result, either.

-That is why this subject deserves a more careful explanation.
+For that reason, this subject deserves a more careful explanation.

-Why Do Patients Start Seeing Thinness Everywhere?
+Patients Can Start Seeing Thinness Everywhere

 Because once a person begins researching hair transplantation seriously, he stops looking at hair the way ordinary people look at hair.